-The sun is beginning to warm the soil, winter is passing and I’m dreaming of my kitchen garden.
-In fact, I’ve been planning that garden for a couple of months already.
-If you’ve never grown your own kitchen garden, we’ve got some practical and easy to follow tips that will have you eating ripe, delicious and beautiful veggies this spring, summer, and fall.
+If you’ve never grown your own vegetables, these practical and easy to follow tips will have you eating ripe, delicious and beautiful veggies this spring, summer, and fall.
 Whether space is ample or at a premium, you can grow a kitchen garden.
 Here are some ideas on how to start a kitchen garden for beginners.

 Kitchen gardening isn’t difficult.
 It doesn’t even require a lot of space.
 In fact, it doesn’t even require a yard.
 You can just as easily garden in containers as you can in raised beds or in the ground.
 With some simple tips to get started, you can be well on your way to ripe and juicy fruits and veggies that you planted yourself.